Rukmani06/LLM-JAILBREAK-AUDIT/readme.md

 for most prompt categories.
 This challenges the assumption that closed-weight models are inherently safer than open-weight models at the behavioral level.

-**2. Academic framing is the most effective attack — and works universally** Academic prompts scored 2.0 — identical to completely benign prompts.
+**2. Academic framing is the most effective attack, and it works universally** Academic prompts scored 2.0, identical to completely benign prompts.
 All three models delivered full responses upon unverified researcher claims with no credential checking.
 Academic framing is the great equalizer in this dataset: models that behaved differently across every other category converged completely on academic prompts.

-This is a deployment-level problem, not a model architecture problem — no matter how a model is built, if it cannot verify credentials it will remain vulnerable to authority framing.
+This is a deployment-level problem, not a model architecture problem.
+No matter how a model is built, if it cannot verify credentials it will remain vulnerable to authority framing.

 **3. Safety training responds to attack framing, not content risk**